genai-2025-07/Voyager-T800/docs/map-api-research.md

 | **Geocoding**  | 5 000 requests      |
 | **Pois**       | 2500 requests       |

+**Note**: Registration required for API keys.
+Free tier intended for non-commercial use; commercial applications may require paid plans.
+Rate limiting applies to prevent abuse.

 ***

 ## 6. Leaflet

-- **What it is**: An MIT-licensed JavaScript library for interactive maps.
-Isn't the that is API needed for current tasks.
+- **What it is**: Leaflet is an MIT-licensed JavaScript library for interactive maps.
+It does not provide map data or APIs; it’s primarily for rendering and user interaction.